 The ability to conduct sound through the bones (bone conduction) was first introduced over 60 years ago for use by the hearing impaired.
 The sound wave from the bone conduction device is safely “heard” by the inner ear without traveling through the ear canal or ear drum.
 The founder of iheadbones felt there would be many far–reaching consumer applications for bone conduction if the quality of sound and an acceptable volume could be offered at a competitive price point.
 That is how iheadbones began.

 iheadbones President and CEO Tom Buroojy has 30+ years of experience in various aspects of the electronic component industry.
-As of December 2014, iheadbones has released its Series 201 and Series 501 headsets, and as of August 2017 we have released the Cyclist Headset specific for use on a Bicycle Helmet.
+As of December 2014, iheadbones has released its Series 201 and Series GF18 and 501 headsets, and as of August 2017 we have released the Cyclist Headset specific for use on a Bicycle Helmet.
 We expect further developments and releases of the product as it evolves into solutions specific to different markets.

 If you would like to review iheadbones products, interview Tom Buroojy, find out more about bone conduction or our iheadbones products please contact iheadbones or call 888-866-0807.